snehguptafr/snehguptafr/README.md

 I’m interested in coding, swimming, and speedcubing(my PB is 15.xx secs hehe).

-I like gen-z memes lol.

-*Frog in the supermarket, what will he buy?*
+I like gen-z memes too! *Frog in the supermarket, what will he buy?*

 Here’s a list on what I’m upto rn: